 Considering the company’s debt loads, economic outlook, and an outdated but evolving business model, Canadian Tire is a stock I’ve decided to move on from, selling it in my own portfolio on October 22nd 2020.

 In my eyes, there are much better opportunities on the Toronto Stock Exchange today.
 And in the search for dividend growth, major lenders are being regulated to the point of pushing borrowers to alternative lenders.
-One of which has done quite well since 2001, Goeasy Ltd (TSE:GSY), in that piece we look at whether or not the company is still a solid dividend growth stock.
+Buying stocks in that sector might not be a bad idea.
+One that has done quite well since 2001, Goeasy Ltd (TSE:GSY), in that piece we look at whether or not the company is still a solid dividend growth stock.